lang-talk/meetups/README.md

 ## [🎧 Recommended Podcasts](./podcasts.md)

+A list of podcasts that are relevant to the PL research and implementation.

 ## [📖 Recommended Literature](./literature.md)

-A list of podcasts that are relevant to the PL research and implementation.
+A list of papers, books and other kinds of texts we read and love.

 ## [📌 Future Talks](./proposals.md)